-This deal is one of Ikea's first steps toward expanding outside of the home goods market and getting deeper into the tech world, likely trying to join the ranks of Amazon, which recently decided to try its hand at restaurant delivery.
-"The purchase of TaskRabbit was fueled by Ikea's need to bolster its digital customer service capabilities to better compete with rivals likes Amazon, which has stepped up its home goods and installation offerings," Recode reports.
+This deal is one of Ikea's first steps toward expanding outside of the home goods market and getting deeper into the tech world—likely trying to join the ranks of Amazon, which recently decided to try its hand at restaurant delivery.
+"The purchase of TaskRabbit was fueled by Ikea's need to bolster its digital customer service capabilities to better compete with rivals like Amazon, which has stepped up its home goods and installation offerings," Recode reports.
 "The purchase is Ikea’s first step into the on-demand platform space."
-Ikea also recently launched of an augmented reality app.
+Ikea also recently launched an augmented reality app.

-While it is currently unknown how much Ikea paid for the startup—which itself raised roughly $50 million since it was founded in 2008—one thing is clear: You might never have to deal with Ikea’s furniture-assembling guidelines ever again.
+While it is unknown how much Ikea paid for the startup—which itself raised roughly $50 million since it was founded in 2008—one thing is clear: You will never have to deal with Ikea’s furniture assembling guidelines ever again.